apikzorian/P3-BehavioralCloning/README.md

 - `model.py` - The script used to create and train the model.
 - `model.h5` - Model weights
 - `drive.py`- The script to drive the car
-- `driving_log.csv` - Each row in this sheet correlates your image with the steering angle, throttle, brake, and speed of your car
+- `driving_log.csv` - Each row in this sheet correlates to an image with the steering angle, throttle, brake, and speed of the car
-- `IMG` - This folder contains all the frames of your driving.
+- `IMG` - This folder contains the images taken while driving.
+Images are taken from the front, left, and right cameras on the car

 ## Data Collection and Analysis